Jgoodall13/arcade/README.md

 ### Things I'm working on

---Creating a highscore chart with PostgreSQL that can track all players highest scores for the game of their choice.
+--Creating a highscore chart with PostgreSQL that can track player's highest scores for the game of their choice.